BioJulia/PopGen.jl/docs/delimited.md

 - `#!julia delim::Union{Char,String,Regex}` : delimiter of the file, can be a string, character, or regex

+!!! info ""
-**by default, it recognizes any of the basic three (comma, tab, space), so likely no input required**
+    by default, it recognizes any of the basic three delimiters (comma, tab, space), so likely no input will be required

 - `#!julia digits::Int64` : the number of digits used to denote an allele (default = 3)
 - `#!julila marker::String`  : "snp" (default) or "msat" for microsatellites